 For a more in-depth look at what you can franchise in Singapore, check out iFranchise Singapore.

 On top of these set-up costs, the owner of the franchise will have to pay a percentage of their outlet’s sales performance to the franchisor.

-Despite McDonald’s claiming that their powerful brand allows stores to earn over $2 million in sales annually.
+Despite McDonald’s claiming that its powerful brand allows stores to earn over $2 million in sales annually.
 It’s still not a sure-win formula.

-We’ve all seen firsthand some of these brands’ outlets closing down due to unprofitability.
+We’ve all seen first-hand how some of these brands’ outlets closed down due to unprofitability or pandemic woes.

-Hence, we suggest sticking to the following life stage table to find out the best time to franchise:
+Hence, we suggest considering where you are at in your life to find out the best time to franchise:

 |Age Range||Goals||Return Expectations||Risk Appetite||Liquidity|